spaceship-prompt/spaceship-prompt/README.md

 * Current Python pyenv (`🐍`).
 * Current Vi-mode mode ([with handy aliases for temporarily enabling](#vi-mode)).
 * Optional time stamps 12/24hr in format ([how to enable](#time)).
+* Execution time of the last command if it exceeds the set threshold.

 Want more features?
 Please, [open an issue](https://github.com/denysdovhan/spaceship-zsh-theme/issues/new) or send pull request.